 Processing Backing Vocals

 Backing vocals are as important as lead vocals and understanding how to process them to best optimise them can be daunting.
 Let me show you how to process them easily and efficiently.

 Before you can begin mixing backing vocals you need to prepare and optimise them so that they can be further processed with no side effects.
-This involves using corrective processes to remove unwanted noise, using tuning processes for pitch perfect vocals and using corrective equalisation to remove problematic frequencies.
+This involves using corrective processes to remove unwanted noise, using tuning processes for pitch-perfect vocals and using corrective equalisation to remove problematic frequencies.

 To get rid of noise we use a process that has remained unchanged since inceptions.
 It is the Noise Gate.